NebulousLabs/Sia/doc/api/Wallet.md

 #### /wallet/siacoins [POST]

 Function: Send siacoins to an address.
 The outputs are arbitrarily selected from addresses in the wallet.
+A custom fee may be supplied.

 ###### Query String Parameters
 ```